 The Roentgen Fund® fundraising activities The Roentgen Fund® enhances the ARRS mission by sponsoring educational, scientific, and research initiatives that contribute to excellence in radiology and medicine.
 Volunteers are needed to help solicit funds for the foundation.

 Committees There are various committees that contribute to the overall mission of ARRS.
 Members may serve on a standing or adhoc committee to carry out the organizational needs and directives of the Society.

-- CME Approval Subcommittee — Reviews materials to determine if they meet appropriate criteria to provide CME credit and how much that credit should be.
+- CME Review Subcommittee — Reviews materials to determine if they meet appropriate criteria to provide CME credit and how much that credit should be.

 - Instructional Courses Committee — Plans and implements the instructional courses program for the ARRS Annual Meeting.

 - Membership Committee — Advances membership within the ARRS by providing a focus and forum for the retention and recruitment of current and future members.

 - International Outreach Committee—Reviews, coordinates, and develops international outreach initiatives designed to raise awareness and stature of the ARRS in targeted regions of the world.

 - Publications Committee — Recommends candidates for editor in chief and other special editors.
 Oversees policy regarding the publication of the American Journal of Roentgenology.
 Reviews applications for and selects recipients of the Melvin M. Figley and Lee F. Rogers journalism fellowships.